XTLS/Xray-docs-next/docs/en/document/level-1/routing-with-dns.md

 By making reasonable use of Xray's ~~wheelchair-like~~ powerful built-in DNS features—such as Fallbacks, ECS (EDNS Client Subnet), IP filtering, and Tagging—and carefully adjusting their order, you can obtain a much more accurate and real-time routing condition than `geosite cn/!cn`: the IP address.
 This works because IP geolocation, especially CN geolocation, changes much less frequently than domain lists.

 Before reading further, you need to fully read and understand the "Beginner Skills: Analysis of the Routing Feature [Part 1](./routing-lv1-part1.md) & [Part 2](./routing-lv1-part2.md)".
 At the same time, you should have practically memorized the official configuration guide.
-You must fully understand the functions of `domainStrategy` in routing/outbounds, `sniffing` options in inbounds, and the behaviors produced by their different combinations.
+You must fully understand the functions of `domainStrategy` in routing and `sockopt`, `targetStrategy` in outbounds, `sniffing` options in inbounds, and the behaviors produced by their different combinations.

 Ready?
 Please try to understand the following paragraph:

-When using **socks/http inbounds**, the request is a domain name.
-When it reaches the **Routing** module, a `domainStrategy` other than `AsIs` can use the built-in DNS to resolve an IP specifically for routing matching.
-When the traffic reaches a local **direct outbound**, a `domainStrategy` other than `AsIs` in the outbound can use the built-in DNS to resolve the IP again for the actual connection.
-The request sent to the Xray Server (remote) contains only the domain name; which IP is actually accessed depends on the server's direct outbound.
+When using **socks/http inbounds**, the original request targets a domain name.
+When it reaches the **Routing** module, a `domainStrategy` other than `AsIs` can use the built-in DNS to resolve IPs temporarily for routing rule matching.
+If the traffic is routed to a local **direct outbound**, a `domainStrategy` other than `AsIs` in `sockopt` can use the built-in DNS to resolve IPs again for the outbound connection.
+If the traffic is routed to a remote Xray server and `targetStrategy` on the local outbound is `AsIs`, the request target is still sent as a domain name; which IP is actually accessed depends on the server's direct outbound.

 The situation becomes more complex with **Transparent Proxy**.
 If inbound `sniffing` is enabled and `destOverride` includes `[http, tls]`: